 The Tour de France is said to be the most demanding cycling competition worldwide.

 The colours of the official classification jerseys of the Tour are yellow, green, white or with dots and have the following meanings:

 Yellow Jersey: This jersey is worn by the individual overall leader after adding up all times and stages.

 Green Jersey: The jersey for the best sprinter.
 At the finish line and intermediate sprints classification points are awarded.
 The leader of this ranking wears the Green Jersey.

 Mountain Jersey: Red dots on a white jersey identify the leader of mountain classifications.
 When passing the highest point of a mountain pass, or of a slope and at the finish line in the mountains classification points are awarded.
 Depending on the level of difficulty, slopes are divided into five categories.

 White Jersey: The best newcomer in the overall classification (maximum age: 25 years) is entitled to wear the White Classification Jersey of the Tour de France.

-Among the participating cycling sports teams we can of course find heavyweights of the World Tour such as Team Sky, Movistar, Bora-hansgrohe, BMC and Quickstep among others, who enter the race wearing cycling jerseys partly designed specially for the Tour de France
+Among the participating cycling sports teams we can of course find heavyweights of the World Tour such as INEOS Grenadier, Movistar, Bora-Hansgrohe, Trek-Segafredo and Deceuninck-Quick Step among others, who enter the race wearing cycling jerseys partly designed specially for the Tour de France